TEAMMATES/teammates/README.md

 ## Why this project?
-I had a lot of dubts about which project to follow, but on the 3rd of December 2018 I found this project really challenging and very closed to my interets: [https://github.com/TEAMMATES/teammates/issues/8646]
+I had a lot of dubts about which project to follow, but on the 3rd of December 2018 I found this project really challenging and very closed to my interets: https://github.com/TEAMMATES/teammates/issues/8646.
+It consist on the